Posted by hothadmin | March 1, 2017

 3. OnSite & OnPage SEO Optimization: Content Strategy For SEO

-You want to build content and make sure your pages are optimized with your keywords and cover the topic in depth.
+You want to build content and make sure your web pages are optimized with your keywords and cover the topic in depth.

-Check out our aritcle on onpage optimization.
+Check out our article on onpage optimization.

 The focus here should be about building out in-depth content (that’s what Google likes to see) that answers users questions.
 Focus on creating long content 1000+ words which tends to rank better.

 You should have a huge list of keywords from your earlier keyword research.
 Just build out content focused on those keywords and add internal links to that content.
-This type of content will help your target customers with their problems and questions and will get them into your funnel.
-You can learn how that works in this blog post called “The New Way To Get More Leads & Sales“.
-You can also put your blog on autopilot with HOTH Blogger.

 If you already have a lot of content, you can re-optimize old blog posts to get the maximum value out of your existing assets!